nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 >updated.
 >

-1. The user launches the application and does all the required steps to add a module with module code `CS2113T` to a list of modules.
+1. The user launches the application and does all required steps to add a module with module code `CS2113T` to a list of modules.
 This is done by inputting the command `addmod CS2113T`.

 1. The user now types in a command: `addtime CS2113T 2 4`.
-This calls the add time command from `Parser`.
+This calls the addtime command from `Parser`.
 `Parser` then calls the `addTime()` method in `ModuleList` and passes `CS2113T`,`2` and `4` as parameters into the method.

 1. Within the `addTime()` function, it will first check if the module code is valid by calling `checkIfModuleValid()` function.
-If the module code is valid, `checkIfModuleValid()` function will return true.
+If the module code is valid, the `checkIfModuleValid()` function will return true.

-1. Within the `addTime()` function, it will then check if the module exists in the module list storage by calling `checkIfModuleExist()` function.
+1. Within the `addTime()` function, it will check if the module exists in the module list storage by calling `checkIfModuleExist()` function.
 If the module does exist, the `checkIfModuleExist()` function will return true.

-1. Within the `addTime()` function, it will then check if the time input is valid by calling `checkIfTimeValid()` function.
+1. Within the `addTime()` function, it will check if the time input is valid by calling `checkIfTimeValid()` function.
 If the time input is valid, the `checkIfTimeValid()` function will return true.

-1. Within the `addTime()` function, it will then check if the week input is valid by calling `checkIfWeekValid()` function.
+1. Within the `addTime()` function, it will check if the week input is valid by calling `checkIfWeekValid()` function.
 If the week input is valid, the `checkIfWeekValid()` function will return true.

-1. Within the `addTime()` function, it will then check if the hours the user wishes to add will cause the total time to exceed 99 hours by calling the `doesTimeExceed99()` function.
+1. Within the `addTime()` function, it will check if the hours the user wishes to add will cause the total time to exceed 99 hours by calling the `doesTimeExceed99()` function.
 If the time does exceed 99, the `doesTimeExceed99()` function will return true.

-1. A time of `2` hours in academic week `4` will now be added to the actual workload of the `CS2113T` module.
+1. A time of `2` hours in academic week `4` is added to the actual workload of the `CS2113T` module.

-1. The system will print the string `2 hours have been added to CS2113T`
+1. The system will print the output string `2 hours have been added to CS2113T`

-1. The actual workload is updated in storage.
+1. The actual workload gets updated in storage.

 The following sequence diagram illustrates what happens when a user executes `addTime CS2113T 2 4`.